replicatedhq/troubleshoot.sh/docs/source/host-collect-analyze/filesystemPerformance.md

 #### `datasync` (Optional)
 Specifies whether to call datasync on the file after each write.
 This is skipped if sync is also true.
 It does not apply to background IOPS task.

+#### `runTime` (Optional)
+Limits the runtime.
+The test will run until it completes the configured I/O workload or until it has run for this specified amount of time, whichever occurs first.
+When the unit is omitted, the value is interpreted in seconds.
+Defaults to 120 seconds.
+Set to "0" to disable.

 #### `enableBackgroundIOPS` (Optional)
 Enables the background IOPS feature.